Jake Mulraney

 Jake David Mulraney (born 5 April 1996) is an Irish professional footballer who plays as a midfielder for League of Ireland Premier Division club St Patrick's Athletic.

 Born in Dublin, Mulraney has previously played for Ilkeston, Queens Park Rangers, Inverness Caledonian Thistle, Heart of Midlothian, Atlanta United and Orlando City, with loan spells at Dagenham & Redbridge and Stevenage.

 Club career

 Queens Park Rangers

 On 10 December 2014 Mulraney, who had been playing for Ilkeston following his release by Nottingham Forest, signed an 18-month professional contract with Premier League side Queens Park Rangers.

 Dagenham & Redbridge (loan)

 On 7 October 2015, Mulraney joined Dagenham & Redbridge on a one-month loan deal.
 He made his debut the same day in a 2–1 victory away to Stevenage in the Football League Trophy coming on as a substitute in the 54th minute.

 Inverness Caledonian Thistle

 On 17 June 2016, Mulraney joined Inverness Caledonian Thistle on a two-year deal.

 Heart of Midlothian

 On 15 May 2018, Mulraney joined Heart of Midlothian in a swap deal for Angus Beith.
+On 25 May 2019, he started in the 2019 Scottish Cup Final, as his side were defeated 2–1 by Celtic at Hampden Park.
 Mulraney scored two goals in 52 appearances for Hearts.